 Strategy 2.0 Clean and Renewable Energy Sources

-Strategy 2.0 calls for UIC to procure renewable energy through an indirect (10-year) power purchase agreement through a renewable energy developer like a wind farm, and also through an onsite (10-year) power purchase agreement to install solar PV rooftop system.
-This strategy also will utilize thermal alternative that will increase the campus’ onsite power plant electricity production.
+This strategy calls for UIC to procure renewable energy through an indirect (10-year) power purchase agreement through a renewable energy developer like a wind farm, and also through an onsite (10-year) power purchase agreement to install solar PV rooftop system.
+This strategy also will utilize thermal alternatives that will increase the campus’ onsite power plant electricity production.

 Strategy 3.0 Reduced Transportation-Related Emissions

-Strategy 3.0 calls for UIC to reduce commuting-related emissions by giving transit incentives for faculty and staff as well as developing a more robust bicycle network.
+This strategy calls for UIC to reduce commuting-related emissions by giving transit incentives for faculty and staff as well as developing a more robust bicycle program.
 This strategy will also reduce University business travel-related emissions by switching to a more efficient fuel for the campus fleet, creating an air travel carbon offset program, and increasing efficiencies of inter-campus travel through teleconferencing and the use of trains.

 Strategy 4.0 Natural Systems and Ecosystem Services